mouch930/CytcApaf1-sequence-covariation/README.md

 To retrieve UniProt KB Metazoan proteomes and upload them onto the University of Otago Biochemistry server the script below was used: Jack Hmmer v3.3.2 was already intalled.

-All script is written and ran on Perl v5.30.0 x86 Linux
+All script is written and ran using Perl v5.30.0 x86 Linux

 Script for establishing a reference proteome of the University of Otago Biochemistry server